qdrant/landing_page/qdrant-landing/content/documentation/guides/security.md

 - JavaScript: [jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)
 - Rust: [jsonwebtoken](https://crates.io/crates/jsonwebtoken)

 #### JWT Configuration

-These are the available options, or as we call them - **claims**, you can use in the JWT payload to define its functionality.
+These are the available options, or **claims** in the JWT lingo.
+You can use them in the JWT payload to define its functionality.

 - **`exp`** - The expiration time of the token.
 This is a Unix timestamp in seconds.
 The token will be invalid after this time.
 The check for this claim includes a 30-second leeway to account for clock skew.